jmicko/coinbot/README.md

 Coinbot will check the current fees for the connected account and adjust the numbers in the calculator to match.
 This makes it easier to calculate profits before starting a trade-pair.
 Fee detection returns the fee exactly as it is reported from Coinbase, which can sometimes be a very long decimal.
 This is not a rounding issue or a problem with coinbot.
 This is coming directly from the Coinbase Pro API.

 ### Total Profit Estimation
 This is somewhat of a work in progress, but there is an estimation of how much profit the bot has generated since it was first run (assuming you don't drop the tables).
 It is currently based on the limit prices of the trades, not the executed prices.
-So it may be off just a bit, but it should be close.
+It also doubles the fee on the sell trade of each pair, instead of accurately calculating the fees on both the buy and the sell.
+The trade-pairs are intended to be fairly close together, which means the fees will be almost identical.
+So the calculation may be off just a bit, but it should be close.

 ### Open Order Book
 A list of all open orders is shown as the main content of the page.
 This list will update live as the bot makes trades.